This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 There are many other features that you can look at when it comes to choosing the right spotting scope for you.
 You can look at the magnification range, the casing, and the adjustment knobs but all of these are things that you can find in any spotting camera, albeit with subtle differences.

-The best way to go about selecting the right spotting scope for you is research the kind of terrain that you would be working with most of the time.
+The best way to go about selecting the right spotting scope for you is to research the kind of terrain that you would be working with most of the time.
 Flat terrains are ideal for either angled or straight spotting scope.
 Downhill spots are suitable for a straight scope, and the angled spotting scope is for mostly uphill spots.

 The next thing to look at is the comfort you feel while using the spotting scope.
 Will the spotting scope hurt your neck as you spot your animal and will it cause eye strain from prolonged usage of the eyepiece?
 Most spotting scopes would have soft rubber eyepieces and easy-to-adjust magnification settings.
 Ideally, the weight should be just right, light enough to carry around but not too heavy to tire your arms as you point and shoot from your spot.